Georg Kraut

-Major Georg Kraut was an officer of the Imperial German Army during the First World War, a veteran of the Schutztruppe, and the second-in-command of Paul von Lettow-Vorbeck.
-He was active in German East Africa.
-He participated in multiple battles, including the Battle of Tanga, the Battle of Salaita Hill, and the Battle of Iringa.
+Major Georg Kraut (5 October 1870 – 10 December 1964) was an officer of the Imperial German Army during the First World War, a veteran of the Schutztruppe, and the second-in-command of Paul von Lettow-Vorbeck.

+He was active in German East Africa, where he participated in multiple battles, including the Battle of Tanga, the Battle of Salaita Hill, and the Battle of Iringa.
 Post-war, he joined the Freikorps with Lettow-Vorbeck and helped suppress the Spartacist Revolt.

+Youth

+He was born in Hildesheim by Georg and Auguste Kraut, née Hoppenstedt.
+Together with his four siblings Anne (* 1866), Carl (* 1867), Luise (* 1868) and Wilhelm (* 1879) Kraut, he grew up in a Lutheran family of lawyers.